parulnith/Meetups/README.md

-THis repository contains material related to WiMLDS Hyderabad Chapter's Meetup
+THis repository contains material related to meetup events